VictorJulianiR/EDH-Clock/README.md

 Suggestions and contributions are welcome!
 Feel free to open an issue or submit a pull request.

 Possible areas for future improvement:
-*   Sound notifications for low time or time out.
+*   Sound notifications for low time.
-*   More advanced settings (e.g., increment per turn).
+*   More advanced settings (e.g., increment per turn, add extra time).
 *   Player name customization.
 *   Different visual themes.

 ## License

-This project is open source and available under the [MIT License](LICENSE.txt) (You'll need to add a LICENSE.txt file if you want one, or remove this line).
+This project is open source and available under the [MIT License]

 ---